-This proposed action will construct an approximately 100,000 square foot building and a 200 space multi-level parking structure on the north side of the Argonne National Laboratory campus.
-Refer to the attached site map showing the proposed building location and ancillary supporting components to the building.
+This proposed action will construct an approximately 165,000 square foot building on the north side of the Argonne National Laboratory campus.
+Refer to the attached site map (Attachment #1) showing the proposed building location and ancillary supporting components to the building.
 This multiple story facility will be uniquely constructed to allow flexible and sustainable research laboratories that foster multi-disciplinary collaboration to meet the scientific operational needs of the 21st century.
-This facility will bring together scientific disciplines that are presently spread out over the existing Argonne National Laboratory campus.
+This facility will bring together energy-related scientific disciplines that are presently spread out over the existing Argonne National Laboratory campus.